Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Introduction

-\blue{Consider now the inverse learner's perspective.
+Consider now the inverse learner that observes the decision maker.
 Assume that the inverse learner does not know the stopping costs $\utilitysymbolagent{\agent}$, but only observes\footnote{We are deliberately simplifying the IRL framework here for explanatory reasons.
 Our main result assumes the inverse learner only observes the actions of the decision maker, and not the strategy.} the set of strategies $\{\stoptime_\agent,\agent=1,2,\ldots,\numagents\}$.
 To achieve IRL, the inverse learner must first establish if the decision maker's strategy in each environment is consistent with minimizing an expected cost.
 Equivalently, the inverse learner must check if the expected cost incurred by the decision maker in environment $\agent$ by choosing strategy $\stoptime_\agent$ is less than that incurred by all other (infinitely many) stopping strategies.
 However, the inverse learner does not observe infinitely many strategies, but only $\numagents$ strategies.
-Given the decision maker's chosen strategies in $\numagents$ multiple environments with different stopping costs, the inverse learner's procedure to identify if the decision maker is optimal or not is defined below: \begin{definition}[Informal.
-IRL identifiability of optimal stopping agent.]
-Consider a Bayesian stopping agent that chooses strategy $\stoptime_\agent$ in environment $\agent$, over multiple environments $\agent=1,2,\ldots,\numagents$.
-Then, the inverse learner solves the following feasibility problem to identify if the Bayesian agent is an optimal stopping time agent:
+Given the decision maker's strategies in $\numagents$, each with a distinct stopping cost, the inverse learner's procedure to identify if the decision maker is optimal or not is defined below:\\ {\bf IRL identifiability of optimal stopping agent.} {\em Consider a Bayesian stopping agent that chooses strategy $\stoptime_\agent$ in environment $\agent$, over multiple environments $\agent=1,2,\ldots,\numagents$.
+Then, identifying an optimal Bayesian stopping time agent is equivalent to checking if the following inequalities have a feasible solution: